 Anita Alvin Nilert: Curator, Art Dialogues

-A graduate of the Georgetown School of Foreign Service, with an MBA from Columbia University, Anita has been active in the international artworld for over 30 years as art dealer, art consultant, artist’s agent, editions publisher, curator, and developer of online art initiatives.
-After a marketing career at American Express Financial Services, she pursued her love of art, working with renowned international art dealer, Jan Eric von Lowenadler, pursing master’s studies at Christie’s and at NYU.
-She founded dep,art,ment, leading Swedish publisher of artist’s editions, curators, art consultants and artists’ agency for over 10 years, as well as an online venture, Art Collectors Club, based in Germany bringing affordable art to a wide audience.
-She is an active board member of Konstig Books, Scandinavia’s leading art bookseller, where she spearheaded online e-commerce and crowdfunding campaigns.
-Advisory roles have included with the Byrdcliffe artist in residence program, and alt_break art fair for social justice, providing contemporary art programming through partnerships with local, and community-based nonprofits.
-Anita is a permanent member of the Hans von Kantzow Foundation, a family foundation to fund research and advances in medicine, and to support global health initiatives.
-She speaks 7 languages, has lived overseas extensively, and is dedicated to bringing international art for human rights to a wider audience to contribute to meaningful change.
+A graduateof the Georgetown School of Foreign Service, with and MBA from Columbia University, Anita has been active in the international artworld for over 30 years as art deal, art consultant, artist's agent, editions publisher, curator, and developer of online art initiatives.
+After a marketing career at American Express Financial Services, she pursed her love of art; working with renowned international art dealer Jan Eric von Lowenadler, and master's studies at Christie's at NYU.
+She founded dep,art,ment, leading Swedish publisher of artist's editions, curators, art consultants and artists' agency for over 10 years, as well as online ventures.
+Anita is an active board member of Konstig Books, Scandinavia's leading art bookseller, where she spearheaded online e-commerce and crowdfunding campaigns, and of alt_break art fair for social justice, providing contemporary art programing through partnerships with local, and community-based nonprofits.
+Anita is alos a permenant board member of the Hans von Kantzow Foundation, a family foundation to fund research and advances in medicine, and to support global health initiatives.
+She speaks 7 languages, has lived and worked abroad extensively, and is dedicated to bringing art for human rights to a wider audience to contribute to meaningful change.

 Support for the Art Dialogues is being provided by a generous gift from the Hans von Kantzow Foundation.